We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 All students can learn more about LVC’s variety of campus organizations and events during this informative fair.
-Representatives from many student groups are available to discuss their organizations and answer questions.
+Representatives from many student groups and local community service agencies are available to discuss their organization and answer questions.
 Look for announcements of the event during the first week of classes.

 A variety of instrumental and vocal recitals by students, faculty, and ensembles are scheduled throughout the year.
 Additionally, campus music organizations present several special concerts each semester.
 Most recitals and concerts are free to students and presented in Lutz Hall (Bertha Brossman Blair Music Center), Frederic K. Miller Chapel, or the Zimmerman Recital Hall (Suzanne H. Arnold Gallery).
 Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair lobby and online.

 The Suzanne H. Arnold Art Gallery hosts several exhibitions each year featuring a variety of artwork.
 Interested students with good academic standing may serve as attendants and interns in the Gallery and several have curated shows.

 Alumni, families, and friends of the College join the campus community in this fun, fall weekend, which celebrates all things Valley.
 Activities include academic department open houses, the crowning of the Homecoming King and Queen, the Alumni Awards and Athletic Hall of Fame Induction ceremonies, the annual pep rally and ghost tour, and the opportunity to meet members of the faculty and College administration at various events.

 The Wig and Buckle Theater Company presents a variety of plays and musicals in Leedy Theater in the Allan W. Mund College Center.
 Auditions are open to all students in good academic standing.

 The sisters of Sigma Alpha Iota sponsor this yearly benefit concert in memory of Marcia Pickwell, a former member of the Music Department faculty.